lazerfit/TIL/Java/EffectiveJava.md

 The `SpellChecker` class can be configured with different `Lexicon` objects at runtime by passing the `Lexicon` object into the constructor.
 This allows the `SpellChecker` class to be used with different dictionaries, and makes the class more reusable and testable.

+## Item 9: Prefer try-with-resources to try-finally

+- the resulting code is shorter and clearer, and the exceptions that it generates ar more useful